 “We brought this action years ago, to ensure ratepayers’ money is back in ratepayers’ pockets.
-This win is testament to the people power and what standing up for what you’re owed, can achieve”
+This win is a testament to the people's power and what standing up for what you’re owed, can achieve”

 “It’s about accountability and council doing right by its ratepayers,” continued Gaven.